nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

   all contacts as equally valid and will compute a lowest latency routing decision based on the actual delay, data rate, and on-off windows assigned to them.
-- For CGR-based multicast, multicast membership petition messages can be issued from a node to itself -- to add itself to a multicast group.
-Having an appropriately configured loopback link in the contact graph is therefore important to ensure timely delivery of multicast group membership petition messages.
-In addition to a loopback contact and range, a TCP or UDP convergence layer should be configured from a node to itself.
-That means having the appropriate set of induct, outduct, plan, and planduct configuration commands in the .bprc configuration files.
 - When a node joins a multicast group, a *registration* contact (a contact with zero data rate and a contact time in 2038) is created automatically and is visible when listing contact through ionadmin.